codygustafson/jsonrpc/README.md

 # Jsonrpc

-Jsonrpc is a framework for creating jsonrpc 2.0 servers while being totally transport agnostic.
+Jsonrpc is a framework for creating jsonrpc 2.0 servers while being transport agnostic.

 ## Installation